feathersjs/feathers/.github/contributing.md

 Before creating an issue please make sure you have checked out the docs, specifically the [FAQ](https://docs.feathersjs.com/help/faq.html) section.
 You might want to also try searching Github.
 It's pretty likely someone has already asked a similar question.

-If you haven't found your answer then, feel free to join our [slack channel](http://slack.feathersjs.com), create an issue on Github, or post on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag.
+If you haven't found your answer please feel free to join our [slack channel](http://slack.feathersjs.com), create an issue on Github, or post on [Stackoverflow](http://stackoverflow.com) using the `feathers` or `feathersjs` tag.
 We try our best to monitor Stackoverflow but you're likely to get more immediate responses in Slack and Github.

 Issues can be reported in the [issue tracker](https://github.com/feathersjs/feathers/issues).
-Since feathers combines many modules it can be hard for us to assess the root cause without knowing which modules are being used and what your configuration looks like, so it helps us immensely if you can link to a simple example that reproduces your issue.
+Since feathers combines many modules it can be hard for us to assess the root cause without knowing which modules are being used and what your configuration looks like, so **it helps us immensely if you can link to a simple example that reproduces your issue**.

 ## Report a Security Concern

 We take security very seriously at Feathers.
 We welcome any peer review of our 100% open source code to ensure nobody's Feathers app is ever compromised or hacked.
 As a web application developer you are responsible for any security breaches.
-We do our very best to make sure Feathers is as secure as possible.
+We do our very best to make sure Feathers is as secure as possible by default.

 In order to give the community time to respond and upgrade we strongly urge you report all security issues to us.
-Send one of the core team members a PM in Slack or email us at hello@feathersjs.com with details and we will respond ASAP.
+Send one of the core team members a PM in [Slack](http://slack.feathersjs.com) or email us at hello@feathersjs.com with details and we will respond ASAP.

 For full details refer to our [Security docs](https://docs.feathersjs.com/SECURITY.html).